nashville-software-school/client-side-mastery/book-2-leonids-toys/chapters/LT_OBJECTS.md

 In this chapter, you will be using the object data structure that you learned about in Chapter 2 to represent some toys in code.

+## Learning Objectives

+* You should be able to demonstrate that you can create objects with the correct syntax.
+* You should be able to explain that variables are labels that refer to values, not the value itself.

 ## Setup

 Run these commands to have a file in which you can write your code.